 5. Entries should be written in the knowledge that each of the shortlisted

 stories will be read on air.
-It is therefore advisable to avoid excessive use
+Please avoid excessive use of strong

 6. Do not quote from copyrighted material e.g. song lyrics, literature,